HelloThereMatey/Bootleg_Macro/README.md

  - You could alternatively run everything in an editor such as VS code, yet if you're not planning to edit any code I'd recommend to stick with the terminal method.
  - A free excel alternative such as libre office can be used but make sure that the file type is always ".xlsx".

 - **More experienced python users can import the MacroBackend module into their Jupyter notebook or python script**.
+    - Make and save a Jupyter Notebooks in UserData/Research_notebooks.
+Add this below to the top of top cell to import the MacroBackend.
 Use:
   ```
     import os
     wd = os.path.dirname(__file__)  ## This gets the working directory which is the folder where you have placed this .py file.